 While Model A uses no statistical tools, we train return prediction models using an expanding window for Models B, C and D; the first estimation models are based on features and forward returns from December 31, 1997 to November 30, 2002, then applied on inputs as of December 31, 2002 to obtain following-month return predictions.
-In this manner, we generate out-of-sample following-month return forecasts based on each model from December 31, 2002 to December 31, 2020.9
+In this manner, we generate out-of-sample following-month return forecasts based on each model from December 31, 2002 to December 31, 2020.9 returns to ensure industry and region forecasts represent the outperformance or underperformance of a stock relative neutrality.
+Accordingly, our model to its peers.

-Next, we transform the monthly forecasts of each model into dollar, market and industry-neutral long and short portfolios for every region.10 Table 1 shows the backtest performance of the four models in key developed market regions.
+Next, we transform the monthly forecasts of each model into dollar, market and industry-neutral long and short portfolios for every region.
+Table 1 shows the backtest performance of the four models in key developed market regions.
 The main performance metric is Information Ratio (IR), which measures the risk and reward trade-off of a strategy.
 We find, using the original information set of 30 signals, that the performance of non-linear model C is mixed relative to the two linear models A and B, even though Model C outperforms in the two regions with larger cross-section of stocks, US and Japan.